ChristianPanov/lwlog/README.md

 - Very configurable - it uses policy classes which you can just plug in based on your needs.
 At the same time, convenient easy-to-use predefined types are made for the people who want simplicity without too much configuration.
 Most of the time you will be just fine with using the predefined types.
 # To be implemented
+- File sink is not very performant yet - to be reimplemented in a performant way
 - Fmt-like formatting(As soon as std::format gets implemented in MSVC, fmt-like formatting will be implemented in lwlog)
 - Portable colors
 - Meta-logging (also known as structured logging)